yochaigal/cairn/wip/2e/dungeon-seeds.md

 - Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.
 - Don't tell them how they feel.
 Say, "a long, jagged knife" rather than "an evil-looking knife."
 - Always reiterate what is _about_ to happen.
 Does the flaming barrel look stable, or like it might explode?
-- Describe elements to help orient the party to their surroundings.
- - How close is a PC to a potential danger?
+- Describe elements that help orient the party to their surroundings.
+How close is a character to a potential danger?
 Are they above it, or below it?
- - What side of an object is a PC standing in?
-Are they inside or outside a room, building, or structure?
+What side of an object are they standing on?
+Are they inside of or outside of a room, building, or structure?

 ## Creating a Dungeon